Jim Evans (artist): Fine art

 Evans' work was included in a group show titled "The Lords and the New Creatures" at the NYE+BROWN gallery, which also featured Judy Chicago, Ed Moses, and Chris Burden.
 In addition, work from Evans's comic and illustration period were included in the "Paid To Play" show at the Robert Berman Gallery, which also featured John Van Hamersveld and Dave Willardson.
 Both of these shows were part of the Los Angeles-based Pacific Standard Time: Art In L.A.
 1945–1980 initiative.

 A group show at WAAS Gallery in Dallas titled, "Collect / Respect" featured Evans' work in addition to Sebastian Walker, Restoration Press, Gregory Siff, and SLICK.

 A collaboration with artist Ned Evans led to the creation of the TAZBONES team, and a two-man show at the ICON Gallery in Los Angeles.
 It featured a series of fantasy surf-posters and was called "The No Shows 1972–1999."
 This collaboration was later included in a show at the Harwood Museum Of Art in Taos, NM titled, "¡Orale!
 Kings and Queens of Cool."
 This show also included the work of Gary Baseman, and Joe Coleman.

 In 2014 a one-man show celebrating Evans' early work was mounted by the Palm Springs Modernism Week in conjunction with Gallery 446 and Eddie Donaldson, it was titled, "MODERNISM: The Art Of The Pop Portrait – Jim Evans 1984–1986."
 This period of work was also showcased at the Level Gallery in Dallas, TX in a show titled, "The Art Of The Pop Portrait – Jim Evans 1984–1989."

 Jim Evans / TAZ presented solo works as well as collaborations with RISK (Graffiti Artist) at the Buckshot Gallery in Santa Monica, CA in a show titled, "Unconventional Forces."
 Jim Evans / TAZ followed up by working with RISK and photographer Dennis Morris on a pair of limited-edition prints celebrating The Sex Pistols and Peter Tosh.

+In 2023 Evans headlined a rock art show at the Compound Contemporary Gallery in Thousand Oaks, CA titled, “Beyond the Stage” featuring Jim, Robby Kreiger, Bernie Taupin, Ronnie Wood, Billy Morrison, Dave Navarro, Shepard Fairey, and Risk.

+A 2025 solo retrospective at the Malibu City Gallery, was hosted by the Malibu Arts Commission.
+It featured work from the last 50 years, including posters for Neil Young’s Rust Never Sleeps, Once Upon aTime In...Hollywood, and Godzilla x Kong.
+Rock posters for Blink 182, Pearl Jam, Beastie Boys, and Foo Fighters, along with selected fine art collaborations with graffiti artist RISK.